Pro Evolution Soccer 5

-Pro Evolution Soccer 5 (abbreviated PES 5), known as World Soccer: Winning Eleven 9 in Japan and North America (sometimes mislabeled as World Soccer Winning Eleven 9 International), is a football sports simulation video game developed and produced by Konami as part of the Pro Evolution Soccer series.
+Pro Evolution Soccer 5 (abbreviated PES 5), known as World Soccer: Winning Eleven 9 in Japan and North America (sometimes mislabeled as World Soccer Winning Eleven 9 International), is a 2005 football sports simulation video game developed and produced by Konami as part of the Pro Evolution Soccer series.

 Featuring Arsenal and Chelsea it is the first release of the series which offered fully licensed clubs from the Premier League, which is one of the 3 unlicensed leagues of the game.
 There are also 3 licensed leagues just like in the predecessor Pro Evolution Soccer 4.
 The game also includes 3 fully licensed leagues, which are the Spanish Liga Española, the Dutch Eredivisie and the Italian Serie A (with the exception of Cagliari).
+Like its predecessors, the Japanese J.League license is limited to Japanese version releases.

 As with previous versions, the game features an edit mode allowing the player to edit certain elements of the game.
-It was the last release to feature the German Bundesliga (in the game as German League) for Pro Evolution Soccer Installment before it was replaced by a generic league because of losing the license for the following releases.
+It was the last release to feature the German Bundesliga (in the game as German League) before it was replaced by a generic league due to Konami losing the license for subsequent releases.

 Pro Evolution Soccer 5 marked the series' first appearance on the PSP.
-The game was also the first in the series to feature online play for the PlayStation 2.
+The game was also the first in the series to feature online play for the PlayStation 2 outside of Japan.
 Within online play, statistics and league points are stored on the server for each game played.
 These points determine a team's (player's) position within the five online divisions.
 PES 5 was succeeded by Pro Evolution Soccer 6, which was released in 2006.
+In line with other online-enabled games on the Xbox, multiplayer on Xbox Live was available to players until 15 April 2010.
+Pro Evolution Soccer 5 is now playable online again on the replacement Xbox Live servers called Insignia.

+The Japanese version features both Zico and Shunsuke Nakamura.